How to Retrieve Disk Space, Antivirus, and Firewall Details Using Posture Anomaly Detection Queries

 1. Accessing the Posture Anomaly Tool

-4. Once the PA tool is loaded, click on Custom Rules.
+4. Once the tool loads, click on Custom Rules.

-5. This will open the Detection and Response window.
-Ensure the Detection option is selected.
+5. In the Detection and Response window, ensure the Detection tab is selected.

 2. Creating Custom Queries

-2. Drag and drop it into the Action Box panel.
+2. Drag and drop the query into the Action Box.

-4. Select the required details from the dropdown, such as:
+4. From the dropdown, select parameters such as:

 • Disk Name